 If you or someone in your family is getting sudden dizziness, spinning sensations when rolling in bed, or feeling unsteady while walking, please do not ignore it.
 These are often signs of a treatable ear condition called BPPV (Benign Paroxysmal Positional Vertigo) — and it can be fixed in one clinic visit.

-Most patients from Kannauj tell me the same thing: they spent weeks going to local doctors, getting BP checked, taking medicines for “chakkar,” and nothing worked.
+Most patients from Kannauj tell me the same thing: they spent weeks going to local doctors, getting BP checked, taking medicines for “chakkar,” and nothing worked (PubMed reference).
 That is because dizziness medicines don’t fix the root cause — they only suppress symptoms.
 The underlying problem needs a proper diagnosis.

 At Prime ENT Center in Hardoi, we have the only VNG (Videonystagmography) and Stabilometry equipment in Central Uttar Pradesh.
 This machine tracks your eye movements precisely to identify which ear canal is affected and which maneuver will fix it.
 No other clinic within 150km has this technology.